More defensive injury woe for Man City as Stones limps out of derby clash | Goal.com

 The England centre-back had only recently returned from injury himself, and with Aymeric Laporte a long term absentee, Pep Guardiola will be concerned that the injury Stones suffered will see him without his two first choice central defenders for the busy festive period.

-City were trailing 2-0 when he was withdrawn, being replaced by Nicolas Otamendi.
+City were trailing 2-0 when he was withdrawn, being replaced by Nicolas Otamendi, who scored to make it 2-1, which is how the game finished.

 The Argentine is the only other recognised senior central defender at the club, but Fernandinho, a central midfielder pressed into service further back, was given the start by Guardiola.

-City started the game 14 points behind Liverpool, who had cruised to a 3-0 win away at Bournemouth earlier in the day to extend their lead at the top of the table.
+City end the game 14 points behind Liverpool, who had cruised to a 3-0 win away at Bournemouth earlier in the day to extend their lead at the top of the table.

 Laporte has not appeared in the Premier League since August, missing 11 games, which have seen City lose three times before the Derby.